It seems like every little thing has something to do with the numbers, don’t you think?

 It is already known that the influencers can be categorized into micro-influencers and macro-influencers.

-We are now going to pay special attention to micro-influencers – people who have fewer followers, but again have a certain impact on their audience who trusts in their recommendations.
+We are now going to pay special attention to micro-influencers – people who have fewer followers, but again have a specific impact on their audience who trusts in their recommendations.

 Scrunch defines micro-influencers as people who have between 2000 and 50000 followers.